Division of Student Success

 University Counseling Center

 The University Counseling Center (UCC) provides psychological assistance to help UAlbany students reach their educational and personal goals.
 The staff is culturally inclusive, accessible, and available to meet the needs of all students.
-Staffed by psychologists and a health promotion specialist, the Center also provides supervised training for doctoral interns from throughout the United States and Canada.
+Staffed by psychologists, the Center also provides supervised training for doctoral interns from throughout the United States and Canada.
 There is no charge for Counseling Center services.

 UCC is located in Suite 104 at 400 Patroon Creek Blvd. across Washington Ave. from the UAlbany uptown campus.
-Shuttle bus service is available during regular business hours from Collins Circle and the Science Library Bus Stop.
-Reception hours are 9:00 AM to 4:30 PM, Monday through Friday.
+Shuttle bus service is available during regular business hours from Collins Circle and the Science Library Bus Stop, Monday through Friday.
 Please call with questions or to make an appointment (518) 442-5800.
-Email email@example.com, or visit the website at www.albany.edu/counseling_center/ for directions and additional information.
+Email firstname.lastname@example.org, or visit www.albany.edu/counseling_center/ for hours of operation, directions, and additional information.

-Prevention: To support the success of UAlbany students, UCC offers workshops, informational exhibits, and interactive social media campaigns about alcohol and other drug use, body image and eating awareness, sexual assault and intimate partner violence prevention, sexuality and sexual health, sport psychology and performance enhancement, and suicide prevention.
+Prevention: To support the success of UAlbany students, UCC offers workshops, informational exhibits, and interactive social media campaigns about alcohol and other drug use, body image and eating awareness, sport psychology and performance enhancement, and suicide prevention.
 The Center offers resources on reducing stress and supporting wellness and happiness in life, as well as delivers workshops on how students can help other students through a program called STEP UP UAlbany! (www.albany.edu/counseling_center/step.shtml).

 Student Involvement & Leadership

 The Office of Student Involvement & Leadership supports the academic mission of the University by emphasizing student involvement in the campus community which research has proven to positively affect student retention, satisfaction, and academic success.
-The Office promotes major events and programs and enhances the efforts of the student government, all student groups, and fraternal organizations by providing quality advisement, assistance, and effective leadership development programs.
-This Office also coordinates campus-wide programs, including the Danes After Dark late night programming and game room.
-By overseeing all reservations, tabling, banners, and posting on the podium, the Office assists student organizations with their marketing initiatives and events.
+The Office focuses on encouraging every student to be engaged in activities outside of the classroom, providing leadership training and opportunities, and providing and supporting shared experiences for the entire UAlbany community.
+The Office also promotes major events and programs and enhances the efforts of the student government, all student groups, and fraternal organizations by providing quality advisement and assistance.
+It also coordinates campus programs, including the Campus Programming Board.
 The Office motto is: Student Involvement Leads to Success.

 This Office is located in Campus Center 130, and can be reached at (518) 442-5566.
 Visit the Student Involvement website at http://www.albany.edu/involvement or visit MyInvolvement to view the calendar of events and browse involvement opportunities.